 Skirting the Westernport Bay side of the Peninsula, arrive at the Quealy Vineyard at Balnarring.
 Quirky and with a nod to Italian winemaking styles, it's a vineyard that leaves an impression.

 Dating back to the early 1920's, this is one of the region's iconic establishments.
 From its early years as a post office, store and meeting place for the local rural community, its heritage buildings have been lovingly restored to house a bistro, art gallery, cellar door and produce store.
 Enjoy a main course a la carte lunch and glass of wine, followed by tea and coffee.

-Following lunch, visits would be made to Mornington Peninsula Chocolates at Flinders and Main Ridge Dairy at Main Ridge.
-Both properties complement the wineries beautifully and offer variety that’s missing in other wine regions.
-On days when both these properties are closed, a visit would be made to Stonier Wines, Tucks Ridge or Ten Minutes by Tractor Vineyard.
+Following lunch, visits would be made to Mornington Peninsula Chocolates at Flinders and Red Hill Cheese at Main Ridge.
+On days when either of these properties are closed, a visit would be made to Stonier and/or Ten Minutes by Tractor Vineyards.

 After such a great day, there is just one thing for you to do - enjoy the ride back to Melbourne, savoring your precious memories which will last for years to come.